How To Reposition Your Insurance Agency As a Trusted Advisor

 There are at least five core benefits to this opportunity for your insurance agency, as summarized in this graphic and described briefly below:

 1. Differentiation – This has already been discussed and may be the most obvious benefit to adding these tax and expense reduction services to your insurance agency’s existing book of business.
-Prospecting for new clients will only get harder with increasing competition from online and other vendors for your prospects’ limited time and attention;
+Prospecting for new clients will only get harder with increasing competition from online and other vendors for your prospects’ limited time and attention (for a copy of our 12-Point COVID Checklist for agency differentiation, click here);

 2. Diversification – One key lesson of today’s COVID-19 economy is it also makes sense from a diversification perspective to add other revenue sources to your insurance agency and improve your ability to withstand future business disruptions.
 And you can reduce the risk of that happening by strengthening your client relationships with cost-saving services your clients will love.

-According to a recent article at propertycasualty360.com – “Better selling: 10 tips, from prospecting to closing” – “There is gold in the clients you already have”.
+According to an article at propertycasualty360.com that applies to insurance of all types “Better selling: 10 tips, from prospecting to closing” – “There is gold in the clients you already have”.
 As noted there, “Sometimes, the most efficient prospecting comes from expanding the business you have with existing clients“;

 3. Reposition – Insurance agents often get a bad rap.
 You can substantially reposition yourself as a business advisor bringing real bottom line value to your clients and prospects.
 When what your insurance agency offers prospects isn’t just another expense but actual cash flow benefit – much of it from the government! – you’ll be seen in an entirely different and more favorable light;